-In developing this model and framework, Baseball Canada is currently in the process of reviewing our programs in line with LTAD principles.
-Our competition program, coach education system, elite play structure and development initiatives will all evolve to be consistent with the principles established within this underpinning model.
+In developing this model and framework, Baseball Canada is currently in the process of reviewing our programmes in line with LTAD principles.
+Our competition programme, coach education system, elite play structure and development initiatives will all evolve to be consistent with the principles established within this underpinning model.

 Baseball Canada will continually update this section to provide access to the most current materials and programs as they are developed.

 We will add a range of LTAD resources designed to help all Coaches, Teachers, Players and Parents understand the stages that each player goes through and also the training principles and activities at each stage.